Brianna | Oct 30, 2018 | 0

 Add animal cracker cookies to food processor or plastic bag and crush until finely ground.

-Pour the cookie crumbs into a bowl and add cream cheese frosting.
+Pour the cookie crumbs into a bowl and add cream cheese.
 Mix until thoroughly combined.
 You can use a spoon, although I find it works better (and is more fun) to use your hands!

 Next, roll the mixture into about 1-inch size balls and place onto a cookie sheet lined with wax paper.
 Repeat until the cookie mixture is all used up.